konsumer/crossaudio/README.md

 # crossaudio

-I wanted a frontend & backend library I can use to run an "instrument" written in javascript or wasm, so I could make custom headless (or hardware UI, like LCD and rotary-encoders) synths on a pi, and also make a web-based emulator that will run them.
-It takes some inspiration from react & [elementary](https://www.elementary.audio/).
-At it's core, it uses [web-audio-engine](https://www.npmjs.com/package/web-audio-engine), so it uses a fairly simple and unmodified web audio API.
-In the browser, it uses the web-api, elsewhere, it uses native audio.
+A browser & native way to make synthesizers in javascript using [an audio context](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext).

 # WIP

 This is a work-in-progress.
 It's not close to done.
 Check back to see how it fills in.

+## motivation

+I wanted a frontend & backend library I can use to run an "instrument" written in javascript or wasm, so I could make custom headless (or hardware UI, like LCD and rotary-encoders attached to a pi) synths, and also make a web-based emulator that will run them.
+It takes some inspiration from react & [elementary](https://www.elementary.audio/).
+At it's core, it uses [web-audio-engine](https://www.npmjs.com/package/web-audio-engine), so it uses a fairly simple and unmodified web audio API.
+In the browser, it uses the regular [audio context](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext), elsewhere, it uses native audio.

+## getting started

 There are READMEs in all the sub-projects: